madhu478/MACaddress_api/README.md

 python3 api.py 44:38:39:ff:ef:57

-Build the Image using docker build -t test .
+Build the Image from dockerfile using docker build -t test .

-Run the Image using docker run test:latest
+Run the Image using docker run and pass the arrguments along with docker run
+ docker run test:latest python /api.py 44:38:39:ff:ef:57

 output looks like :
   MAC address is:44:38:39:ff:ef:57